 Step 2: Calculate the summer peak demand savings.

-Use the PPA results in Table 4-8 to identify the top 20 weekday hours and associated peak demand probability factors from the 8760 hourly simulation model output as follows.
+Use the PPA results in Table 12 to identify the top 20 weekday hours and associated peak demand probability factors from the 8,760 hourly simulation model output as follows.

-Based on the Calendar Year used for every value in the table, assign each record a weekday or weekend/holiday flag based on the day in the month/day/hour value.
+Based on the calendar year used for every value in the table, assign each record a weekday or weekend/holiday flag based on the day in the month/day/hour value.

 Select the top 20 weekday records.
 Separate weekdays from weekends and select the top 20 weekday hours by ranking the weekdays according to the peak demand probability factor in the last column of the PPA table (highest to lowest).
 The month/day/hour combinations provide the specific intervals for which hourly demand reductions should be extracted from the 8760-building simulation output and used to calculate the summer peak demand values.